How Fresh Are Your Eggs?

 Many eggs reach stores only a few days after the hen lays them.
 Egg cartons with the USDA grade shield on them, indicating they came from a USDA-inspected plant, must display the 'pack date' (the day that the eggs were washed, graded, and placed in the carton).
 The number is a three-digit code that represents the consecutive day of the year (the 'Julian Date') starting with January 1 as 001 and ending with December 31 as 365.

-Sell By Date
+Sell By Date:

-- Though not required, most egg cartons also contain a "sell by" date beyond which they should not be sold.
-In USDA-inspected plants (indicated by the USDA shield on the package), this date can't exceed 30 days beyond the pack date which is within USDA regulations.
+Though not required, most egg cartons also contain a “sell by” date beyond which they should not be sold.
+In USDA-inspected plants (indicated by the USDA shield on the package), this date can’t exceed 30 days beyond the pack date which is within USDA regulations.
+Always purchase eggs before their “sell by” date.
+Information from the Georgia Egg Commission:

 Julian Date: Starting with January 1 as number 1 and ending with December 31 as 365, these numbers represent the consecutive days of the year.
 This numbering system is sometimes used on egg cartons to denote the day the eggs are packed.
 Fresh shell eggs can be stored in their cartons in the refrigerator for 4 to 5 weeks beyond this date with insignificant quality loss.

-Expiration Date: The "sell by" or "best if used by" or "exp (date)" are all expressions used by the industry in various states, and are used by the retailer to assure you of freshness.
+The “sell by” or “best if used by” or “exp (date)” are all expressions used by the industry in various states, and are used by the retailer to assure you of freshness.
 The egg will continue to be fresh for at least another 2-3 weeks if it has been refrigerated from the time packed until used at 45 degrees F. or lower.
 As the egg ages, it does lose some of its qualities, so if you were baking a cake or whipping meringue, your cake might not rise as high as expected, and you might not get the volume of meringue you would expect, so for baking purposes it is better to use a fresher egg.

 How long are eggs good after the sell date?

+Refrigerated raw shell eggs will keep without significant quality loss for about 4 to 5 weeks beyond the sell date or about 3 weeks after you bring them home.
 A general rule to follow is that any egg that looks or smells odd should NOT be used.
-Just crack each egg in a small bowl, smell it - your nose will tell you!
+Just crack each egg in a small bowl, smell it – your nose will tell you!

-How to test if an egg is fresh
+How to test if an egg is fresh:

 First Method: